edejin/Groupper/README.md

 This plugin allow you to group files by name.

-You can group/ungroup files in folder by context menu or group/ungroup all files in project (`File -> Settings -> Groupper -> Groping always`)
+You can group/ungroup files in folder by context menu or group/ungroup all files in project (`File -> Settings -> Groupper -> Grouping always`)

 You can change pattern to any other value (default value: `[^\.]{1,}(?=\.)` )